Laverton, Victoria

 Laverton is home to the Melbourne Ballpark state baseball stadium, which hosts several national events each year, including home games of the Melbourne aces who compete in the Australian Baseball League.
-The facility resides on what is known as the Altona Meadows side of the M2 highway.
+The facility resides on what is known as the Altona Meadows side of the M1 freeway.

 Laverton is connected to the Werribee railway line at Laverton station and Aircraft station.

 Laverton is serviced by a network of primary and secondary state arterial roads, including major arterials such as the Princes Freeway, where there is an entry ramp via Point Cook Road (Aviation Road), and 5 exits into and out of Laverton.

 Replacement of the railway crossing with a bridge at Aircraft station was finished in 2019 and future potential works to reroute traffic from and to Point Cook Road, which is predominantly used by city bound Point Cook residents travelling by vehicle.

 History

-Laverton's history starts in 1886 when the sale of land in the suburb was promoted by Staples Wise and Company.
-The first station to be opened beyond Newport on the way to Geelong was Laverton station, in the same year.
-Laverton Post Office opened on 9 April 1888.
-Today Aircraft station is nearby, named from the Williams Laverton RAAF base, opened in 1921, seven years after a base was established at Point Cook.
+Laverton's history starts in 1886 when the sale of land in the area was promoted by Staples, Wise and Company.
+Laverton station was opened in the same year, becoming the first station between Newport and Werribee on the Geelong railway line.
+Laverton post office opened on 9 April 1888.

+A kilometre further down the line Aircraft station, originally called Aircraft Siding, was opened in 1927, named for the adjacent RAAF base, which had opened in 1921, seven years after an RAAF base had been established at Point Cook, eight kilometres south.

-In the 1950s, a second primary school was built in Laverton, having over 900 students in 1966.
-Two more primary schools and a high school were established around this time.
+In the 1950s, a second primary school was built in Laverton, having over 900 students by 1966.
+Two more primary schools and a high school were established around that time.
 There is a police station near Laverton railway station.

+In 1959, the Victorian Housing Commission acquired large parcel of land to build houses for staff working at the RAAF base, leading to further population growth.
+More schools were opened and a shopping strip developed near Laverton station.

+Climate

+Laverton possesses an oceanic climate (Köppen: Cfb).
+The town experiences warm summers and cool winters.
+Average maxima vary from 25.8 C in January to 13.8 C in July, while average minima fluctuate between 14.3 C in February and 5.2 C in July.
+Precipitation is moderately low, averaging 534.2 mm per annum.
+However, rainfall is quite frequent (particularly in winter), and is spread across 143.1 precipitation days.
+The town is not sunny, experiencing 166.7 cloudy days and only 45.6 clear days per annum.
+Extreme temperatures have ranged from 47.5 C on 7 February 2009 to -4.4 C on 15 July 1984.